- 1 Overview

 Annealing and Soldering with Argentium

-- “Argentium silver glows a paler colour than traditional sterling silver at red-hot temperatures – it is recommended to carry out heating applications in a shaded area to facilitate temperature/colour recognition and prevent overheating. ” * (see resources below for source)
+- “Argentium silver glows a paler color than traditional sterling silver at red-hot temperatures – it is recommended to carry out heating applications in a shaded area to facilitate temperature/color recognition and prevent overheating. ” * (see resources below for source)